LynchLab/MAPGD/README.md

 <h2> Introduction </h2>

-MAPGD is a series of related programs that estimate allele frequency, heterozygosity, Hardy-Weinberg disequilibrium, linkage disequilibrium and identity by descent (IBD) coefficients from population genomic data using a statistically rigorous maximum likelihood approach.
+MAPGD is a series of related programs that estimate allele frequency, heterozygosity, Hardy-Weinberg disequilibrium, linkage disequilibrium and identity-by-descent (IBD) coefficients from population genomic data using a statistically rigorous maximum likelihood approach.
 It is primarily useful for the analysis of low coverage population genomic data or for the analysis of pooled data (where many individuals are used to prepare a single sample).

 <h2> Quick start </h2>